From Not Reacting to Emotional Control

 • Review weekly to spot recurring distortions and reinforce balanced thinking.

-Method 3: Grounding Techniques
+Emotional Control Method 3: Grounding Techniques

 Grounding brings you back to the present, cutting through overwhelming emotions.
 These sensory-based techniques quickly anchor your mind and body.